 END BLOCK and SLICE/BLOCK template.

+Reviewer’s Note: Because customers can have numerous resources and the subsections of section 2 can span multiple pages, BPA is proposing unique subsection numbering of 2 (1), 2(2), etc. (as opposed to simply numbering resources as (1), (2),….) under section 2 so that it is easier to know which resource is being referred to.

 2. LIST OF SPECIFIED RESOURCES

-Drafter’s Note: List each Specified Resource, in the applicable section, using the format shown below in section 2.1(1) for each Specified Resource.
+Drafter’s Note: List each Specified Resource using the format shown below in section 2(1) for each Specified Resource.
 Determine the Dedicated Resource amounts for Specified Resources per the updated 5(b)/9(c) Policy.
-When using PNCA studies to calculate Dedicated Resource amounts use the results of the 2008-2009 Final Regulation Study released on August 6, 2008.

-2.1 Generating Resources

-Option 1: If «Customer Name» does NOT have any Generating Resources that are Specified Resources include the following text:
+Option 1: If «Customer Name» does NOT have any Specified Resources include the following text:

-«Customer Name» does not have any Generating Resources that are Specified Resources at this time.
+«Customer Name» does not have any Specified Resources at this time.

 End Option 1.

-Option 2: If «Customer Name» has Generating Resources that are Specified Resources include the following text and complete sections (1)(A) - (C) for each resource.
-When listing multiple resources renumber each resource as (2), (3), etc.
+Option 2: If «Customer Name» has Specified Resources include the following text and complete sections (1)(A) - (C) for each resource.
+When listing multiple resources renumber each resource as 2(2), 2(3), etc.

-Include in LOAD FOLLOWING template:

-All of «Customer Name»’s Generating Resources that are Specified Resources, except Small Non-Dispatchable Resources, are listed below.

-END LOAD FOLLOWING template.

-Include in BLOCK and SLICE/BLOCK templates:

-All of «Customer Name»’s Generating Resources that are Specified Resources are listed below.
+All of «Customer Name»’s Specified Resources are listed below.

-END BLOCK and SLICE/BLOCK templates.

-(1) «Resource Name»
+2(1) «Resource Name»

 (A) Special Provisions